datawire/ambassador-docs/user-guide/cd-declarative-gitops.md

 # Continuous Delivery with Declarative Config and DVCS as the Source of Truth

-No code provides value to end users until it is running in production.
+No code provides value to end-users until it is running in production.
 Many of the architectural patterns that are associated with today's cloud-native applications, such as microservices and serverless, promote looser coupling between components, which enables a faster iteration cycle.
 However, traditional software continuous integration and delivery mechanisms need to adapt to be able to support this increase in speed.

 ## Components of Cloud Native Continuous Delivery